Not sure what to eat in Budapest? Check out these delicious Hungarian dishes that are sure to make you hungry…

 What’s round, tastes like a doughnut and comes topped with sour cream and cheese?
-A traditional Hungarian Lángos, that’s what.
+A traditional Hungarian lángos, that’s what.
 As soon as I read about these on the flight to Budapest I knew they would be right up my street, and it certainly didn’t disappoint.
-I got mine at the Budapest Christmas Fair but there are many places that serve them throughout the city, including one we walked by called Lángos Papa that looked delightful and I really wish we’d gone into!
+A deep-fried flat bread that’s often described as a Hungarian pizza?
+What could be better?

 Soup in a loaf

-There’s something kind of beautiful about having your soup served out of a rustic bread bowl, and you see it a lot in Budapest.
-My boyfriend ordered traditional goulash at one of the Christmas markets in town whereas I opted for garlic cream soup in one of the restaurants we stopped in for lunch one day.
-Topped with a smudge of molten cheese, and accompanied by a delicious glass of red, it was divine from start to finish and totally worth smelling of garlic for the rest of the day.
+There’s something kind of beautiful about having your soup served out of a rustic bread bowl, and you see it a lot in Budapest – such as with the goulash above.
+I opted for garlic cream soup in one of the restaurants we stopped in for lunch one day.
+Topped with a smudge of molten cheese, and accompanied by a delicious glass of red wine, it was divine from start to finish and totally worth smelling of garlic for the rest of the day.

 Hot fruit tea